openrankprotocol/trank/README.md

 # Telegram Channel Crawler

-A simple Python tool to fetch and archive messages from Telegram channels using [Telethon](https://github.com/LonamiWebs/Telethon).
+A Python tool to fetch, archive, and analyze messages from Telegram channels and groups using [Telethon](https://github.com/LonamiWebs/Telethon).
+Includes trust scoring with OpenRank and database integration.

 ## Features